MohideenSheikSulaiman/SwiftConnect/Usage.md

 So all of these requirements are pretty self explantory except for one specific requirement (parameters).

-Connect introduces two new types of parameters (Parameter / CompositeParameters)
+SwiftConnect introduces two new types of parameters (Parameter / CompositeParameters)

 ### What is Parameter?